Why Tiger Woods Can Never Come Back to Accenture

 2. Giving Harmful Recommendations is Cheating

-official cost estimation (number of man-days to be spent on an implementation) made by Accenture for these IT System often come from nothing else than the “professional opinion” of a Senior Manager or a Senior Executive at Accenture.
+Curiously, the official cost estimation (number of man-days to be spent on an implementation) made by Accenture for these IT System often comes from nothing else than the “professional opinion” of a Senior Manager or a Senior Executive at Accenture.
 Quite different from the detailed data collection made for other, less relevant information, which is purely done to charge many consulting man-days.

 So, the recipe for billing is to spend lots of days analyzing employee attitudes towards IT systems, and not so much efforts on keeping costs down for the client of their next implementation project.